iu2frl/StreamDock.Plugins.Mqtt/README.md

 This is a fork from the original project which I used to reverse engineer how the StreamDock AKP03 plugins work.

-I am working to get it up and running to control the OL-Master application.
+I am working to get it up and running to send command via MQTT and WebSocket.

-## Mqtt OL-Master plugin
+## Mqtt plugin

-This plugin is used to control the OL-Master software with macros and useful features

 ### Features